Friday, March 27, 2026

 From the praetorium to the Via Dolorosa, this episode will bring the backstory of Pilate to life with vivid historical context, and devotional insight.
 Whether you’re studying the Stations of the Cross, researching early Christianity, or seeking a deeper understanding of the Passion, this episode offers a compelling journey into one of history’s most consequential moments.
 I hope to see you there.

-Watch on YouTube Episode #32 Welcome to another episode of Saturday Cappuccino with the Saints and this week we are going discuss tw...
+Watch on YouTube Bonus Episode Why Christianity is True Series Welcome to another special BONUS episode of Saturday Cappuccino with the Sa...